TimoGuy/BTZC_game_engine/README.md

     - @TODO.
     - [ ] Add player shadow as well, but using a different camera setup.
         - Drop shadow.

-1. Skeletal animations using compute shaders.
-    - [ ] See `@IQHEWRIHDFKNAXI` for levels of detail and round-robin system.
-    - [ ] Create buffers to store the deformed models.
-        - 1 per skinned mesh thingy.
-    - [ ] Add support for GLTF2 filetype for models.
-    - [ ] IK legs.
-    - @TODO.

 1. Good pause point.
     - [ ] Release v0.1.0